-It’s been a few months since I’ve started following a mostly ayurvedic hair care regimen.
+It’s been a few months since I’ve started following a mostly Indian herbal hair care regimen.
 It’s a minimal way of caring for your hair as it requires single ingredient all natural items.
 Yet, it’s important to take any changes you make to your hair regimen slowly and in steps.
 Changing all of your hair products at once not only causes overwhelm, it prevents you from really knowing what it is that your hair favors or intensely dislikes.
 That’s why you don’t want to switch everything at once.
 Just like any minimalist natural hair regimen, you want to make as few changes as possible to start easily caring for your natural hair.

 I’ll continue to use natural deep conditioners to create hair glosses like henna or cassia glosses in the interim but the next phase will be to cut those out in favor of creating my glosses solely with all natural single ingredients like honey or avocado.

-Subscribe to this blog to be notified when I share my full ayurvedic hair care regimen but for now, let’s take a look at a minimalist natural hair regimen you can try starting right now.
+Subscribe to this blog to be notified when I share my full herbal hair care regimen but for now, let’s take a look at a minimalist natural hair regimen you can try starting right now.
 I’m pretty sure you already have everything you need.

 1 Step Pre-Poo/Detangle/Cleanse/Deep Condition